PhoenixTales/www.gothicarchive.org/CONTRIBUTING.md

 `{{...Root}}` variable creates absolute URLs, while `{{...Dir}}` variable creates URLs relative to the current page.

-As a rule of thumb, always prefer using `{{...Dir}}` variable (page-relative URL) over `{{...Root}}` variable (absolute URL), if path of the assets corresponds to the path of the page.
+As a rule of thumb, always prefer using the `{{...Dir}}` variable (page-relative URL) over the `{{...Root}}` variable (absolute URL), if the path of the assets corresponds to the path of the page.
-For example, if page is under `www.gothicarchive.org/gothic/comic/index.html` and assets are under `images.gothicarchive.org/gothic/comic/*.jpg`.
+For example, if the page is under `www.gothicarchive.org/gothic/comic/index.html` and the assets are under `images.gothicarchive.org/gothic/comic/*.jpg`.
 In this situation, use `{{ imagesDir }}/*.jpg`.

-This way, when page is moved together with assets to a new path, URLs will keep working.
-If you have used Root varuable instead, all the URLs would have to be updated one-by-one.
+This way, when the page is moved together with assets to a new path, URLs will keep working.
+If you have used Root variable instead, all the URLs would have to be updated one-by-one.

-Only use `{{...Root}}` variable if the asset path does not correspond to the page path.
+Only use the `{{...Root}}` variable if the asset path does not correspond to the page path.
-For example, if page is under `www.gothicarchive.org/gothic/articles/first-draft.md` and asset is under `images.gothicarchive.org/artworks/masks/03.jpg`.
+For example, if the page is under `www.gothicarchive.org/gothic/articles/first-draft.md` and the asset is under `images.gothicarchive.org/artworks/masks/03.jpg`.
 In this situation, use `{{ imagesRoot }}/artworks/masks/03.jpg`.